digi-ron/AU-Falcon-SPUD-Project/Engine/Alternator/Alternator.md

 <!-- TODO add information on adapting the wiring to the new plug? -->

-> Plug connectors for Series 1 removed as they were proven inaccurate.
+> Plug connectors for Series 1 I6 models removed as they were proven inaccurate.
 Accurate details will be added once confirmed!
 {: .block-warning}

 | Plug | Product # | Series | Engine | Location | Notes |